Last updated: November 27th, 2019

 The blue side of this blanket is bumpy (for sensory stimulation), and the green side of this blanket is smooth (for calming relief).

-This particular Creature Commforts blanket that I’ve linked to is a large blanket that weights 12 lbs.
+This particular Creature Commforts blanket that I’ve linked to is a large blanket that weighs 12 lbs.
 However, you can also check out Creature Commforts’ Amazon store which contains small and medium weighted blankets as well.

 Blanket 5.
 ReachTherapy Weighted Sensory Lap Pad